dfinity/portal/docs/developer-docs/integrations/multi-chain/ckbtc-faq.md

 ## Can I use ckBTC just like I would use Bitcoin?

 Yes.
-As a Twin to Bitcoin, you can use ckBTC as a Bitcoin, or convert it back to Bitcoin whenever one wishes.
+As a Twin to Bitcoin, you can use ckBTC in many decentralized apps and services with low fees and instant finality, while simultaneously ensuring the ckBTC is redeemable for the underlying Bitcoin.

 The conversion of ckBTC back to BTC and vice versa is controlled at the Internet Computer protocol-level, ensuring that no central authority has the power to restrict or censor these conversions.
 All transactions are transparent and can be verified through a real-time dashboard.